dzuk-mutant/blockchain/list/list.md

 ----

-## Harassment and direct abuse to other people
+## Harassment / direct abuse to other people

 These instances have harassed users of other instances or generally acted abusively towards them.